riptano/astra-portal-getting-started/loadDataIntoAstraDB/README.md

 ```

 ## 5 Summary
-In summary, we learned how to load data using both the **Astra Data Loader** and the **Astra Shell with DSBulk**.
-The **Astra Data Loader** is good for small sets of test or experimental data while the **Astra Shell with DSBulk** can handle larger sets of data that may need some time to load.
+In summary, we learned how to load data using both the **Astra Data Loader** and the **Astra CLI with DSBulk**.
+The **Astra Data Loader** is good for small sets of test or experimental data while the **Astra CLI with DSBulk** can handle larger sets of data that may need some time to load.

 The following examples and data are taken from the free [Introduction to Machine Learning Workshop](https://github.com/datastaxdevs/workshop-introduction-to-machine-learning/blob/cedrick-cli/README.md).
 If you want to go deeper, click the link to experience to full workshop up on GitHub.